superKoder/jtcps/README.md

 The original board had a digitally controlled amplifier.
 The volume set on this amplifier could be read back by the CPU and DSP.
 In order to control the value read by these devices, press and hold the coin button for 1P while pressing up or down (for more or less volume).
 Note that this does not have an actual effect on the sound output.

 # PAL Dumps
-PAL dumps cam be obtained from MAME rom sets directly.
-Use the tool jedutil in order to extract the equations from them.
-The device is usually a gal16v8.
+PAL dumps can be obtained from MAME rom sets directly.
+Use the tool `jedutil` in order to extract the equations from them.
+The device is usually a `gal16v8`.
 For instance:

 ```
 jedutil -view wl24b.1a gal16v8
 ```

-In order to see the equations for Willow's PAL.
+In order to see the PAL equations for _Willow_.

 # Compilation
 The core is compiled using jtcore from **JTFRAME**.
 Follow the instructions in the README file of (JTFRAME)[https://github.com/jotego/jtframe] and then: